A beautifully set table with three appetizing meals served on white dishware and a linen tablecloth at an upscale restaurant.

 The Argyle

 With three state-of-the-art golf simulator bays, The Argyle is a unique place to have a cocktail.
-Practise using the driving range setup or play 18 holes with your friends—choose from 69 courses from all over the world.
+Practise using the driving range or play 18 holes with your friends from one of 69 courses from around the world.

-In between swings, sip on an expertly crafted cocktail.
-The menu features a selection of luxurious gin and tonics and a wide variety of whiskies from near and far.
+In between swings, sip on expertly crafted cocktails.
+The menu features a selection of luxurious gin and tonics and a wide variety of whiskies.

 Location: 304 Ottawa Street North, Hamilton